 According to several pros, long-form content is seriously gaining traction.
 Why?
 Because it thoroughly answers questions.

-At the moment there may not be a lot of writers out there who are generating posts with word counts in the thousands, there are sure to be more cropping up in 2016.
+At the moment there may not be a lot of writers out there who are generating posts with word counts in the thousands, there are sure to be more cropping up.
 As it stands, this year we’ve noticed:

 - The average length of content for a web page that is ranking within the top 10 results for any keyword on Google tends to have a minimum of 2,000 words.

-We’ve heard so much about sticking to the 300 – 500-word mark for blogging.
+We’ve heard so much about sticking to the 300- to 500-word mark for blogging.
 But today’s reality is that those short posts just aren’t ranking.
 Not at all.
 So while you, of course, should be blogging for your readers, you need them to find you.
 One of those surefire ways is long-form content.

 Case Study: Long-Form Content Works Today

 Back to our overall content marketing trends.
-If budgets are going to remain more or less the same for content marketing in 2016, but you need to write longer-form copy, how can you save time on your endeavors?
+If budgets are going to remain more or less the same for content marketing, but you need to write longer-form copy, how can you save time on your endeavors?